How can I use policy references in ALFA?

 }

-The PolicySet and Policy are for demonstration purposes.
-As you can see they don’t actually do anything since no target and no rule with a decision is defined.
+The policy and policy set are for demonstration purposes.
+They don’t do anything as there is no target and no rule with a decision is defined.

-Only the ‘financial’ xml is generated in Eclipse and we cannot visually see the ‘transactions’ policy unless we opened com.axaiomatics.financial.xml.
+Only the ‘financial’ xml is generated in Eclipse.
+We cannot visually see the ‘transactions’ policy unless we open com.axiomatics.financial.xml.

 Referencing a Policy and a PolicySet